Lucy-Glanville-Brown/allstar-bootcamp/README.md

 This is a website for a Fitness Bootcamp in West Sussex.
 I am passionate about bootcamp style fitness having attended many sessions over the years and being impressed by what you can achieve when encouraged by others within a group.
 I want the Allstar Fitness site to encourage users of the site to feel inspired to try a session and share the experience.
 Information in the pages should portray the feeling of the team spirit and comradery within the group.
 There is a timetable of the days and times of the sessions, plus examples of the equipment and exercises that could be used.
 There is also a contact page where the user can sign up and see a map of the location.
-The target audience would be people of all ages and abilities that are interested in group fitness.
+The target audience would be people of all ages and abilities that are interested in group fitness in the local area.

 ![Am I Responsive Screenshot](https://user-images.githubusercontent.com/85178695/127766623-b66fb59f-8cd7-442c-b931-beba7b839ad6.png)